DataDog/documentation/content/en/dashboards/widgets/hostmap.md

 #### Context links

-[Context links][2] are enabled by default, you can toggle them on or off.
-Context links connect dashboard widgets with other pages (in Datadog, or third-party).
+[Context links][2] are enabled by default; you can toggle them on or off.
+Context links connect dashboard widgets with other pages (in Datadog or third-party).

 ## API